 Assuming control of the insurer’s information systems is critical to a successful receivership.
 Gaining control of the information systems usually will be most cost-effectively accomplished through use of the existing staff.
 Since it is important to gain control of these areas at the onset of the takeover process, it is best to assess the staff at the inception of the receivership to determine how they can assist in the receivership process.
 In some cases, a plan may need to be devised to provide information systems personnel with incentives to continue their employment as the receiver requires.
+Even so, it is often difficult to retain IT personnel, so it is important to perform as much knowledge transfer as possible at the onset of a receivership.

 After assessing the experience, potential contribution, commitment and cost of the staff in the context of the goals of the receivership, the receiver may choose to reduce staff.
 The allegiance of the systems staff, as with other functional areas, may be questionable, and the possibility of sabotage exists.
 Sabotage of information systems is hard to detect and may be extremely expensive to repair.
 Because of the potential exposure to loss of critical data, the systems staffing decisions should be made quickly and decisively.
 Where possible, restrict full access to any systems, equipment or work areas until staffing decisions have been made and implemented.